-These brown butter toffee chocolate chip cookies may just be the best cookie I've ever eaten!
+These brown butter toffee chocolate chip cookies are chewy on the inside and crispy around the edges.
 Every bite has the perfect blend of salty, chewy, and chocolatey deliciousness.
+Sandwich a scoop of vanilla or cinnamon ice cream between two cookies for the ultimate treat.

-- Brown butter is rich and nutty and takes these cookies to the next level.
+- Brown butter is rich and nutty, taking these cookies to the next level.

 - Toffee bars provide a buttery crunch with a sweet coating of chocolate.

-- Dark chocolate is rich but not too sweet and provides the melty gooeyness we all love.
+- Dark chocolate is rich but not too sweet and provides the melty, gooeyness I love in a cookie.

-- Flaky sea salt enhances all of the flavors and provides the perfect balance of sweet and salty.
+- Flaky sea salt enhances the flavor and perfectly balances the sweetness.

-- Brown sugar brings rich molasses flavor and extra moisture which contributes to a chewy texture.
+- Brown sugar brings rich molasses flavor and extra moisture, creating a chewy texture.
 Both light and dark brown sugar can be used.
+Dark brown sugar contains more molasses, giving a deeper flavor than light brown sugar.

-- Egg yolk - Adding an extra egg yolk also contributes to the chewy texture.
+- Eggs - You will need one egg and one egg yolk.
+The extra egg yolk contributes to the chewy texture.

 - Dark chocolate chips - I'm a dark chocolate lover and prefer the Ghirardelli brand.
 Semi-sweet chips can also be used.